-Western Australia is the world’s largest iron ore producer and exporter.
+Western Australia is the world’s largest supplier of iron ore.

 The rapid growth in China’s iron ore demand since the early-2000s led to a substantial rise in prices and Western Australia’s iron ore producers responded by investing tens of billions of dollars in new mines and rail and port infrastructure.

-Western Australia’s iron ore sales more than trebled over the past decade, from 264 million tonnes in 2007 to 795 million tonnes in 2017.
-After years of strong growth, Western Australia’s iron ore sales are slowing, as recently completed projects ramp up to full production.
+Western Australia’s iron ore sales more than doubled over the past decade, from 317 million tonnes in 2008-09 to 794 million tonnes in 2018-19.
+After years of strong growth, Western Australia’s iron ore sales are slowing, as China’s demand slows and new mines reach full production.

-The increase in global iron ore supply coupled with a slowdown in China’s demand, saw iron ore prices fall in recent years.
-Western Australia’s iron ore industry remains globally competitive with large iron ore reserves, low cost supply and established long-term trade relationships with major Asian steel makers and trading companies.
+Western Australia’s iron ore industry is globally competitive, with large iron ore reserves, low cost supply and established long-term trade relationships with major Asian steel makers and trading companies.

 The department publishes a statistical profile of the iron ore industry in Western Australia.
 This publication looks at: